o3de/o3de.org/content/docs/welcome-guide/get-started/editor-tour.md

 * **B:** On the left side of O3DE Editor, **Entity Outliner** displays a list of entities and prefabs in the current level.
 Right-click in Entity Outliner to open the context menu to create entities and instantiate prefabs.
 When an entity or prefab is selected in Entity Outliner, the context menu also has options to duplicate or delete entities, find selected entities and prefabs, organize the list, and open the properties for the selected entity or prefab.

 * **C:** Below Entity Outliner is **Asset Browser**, which you can use to browse your project's on-disk assets.
 Assets such as meshes, animations, and textures are created in third-party applications.
-Assets such as materials, scripts, and prefabs are created in O3DE Editor.
+Assets such as materials, scripts, and prefabs are created in O3DE Editor, or in editor tools such as **Script Canvas**.
 The assets that you create are stored in your project directory.
 You can also browse default assets that are included with O3DE, as well as assets that are included with Gems that have been added to your project.

-   The left of the pane of the Asset Browser displays a directory structure that you can browse for available assets.
+   The left pane of the Asset Browser displays a directory structure that you can browse for available assets.
 When an asset is selected, the preview pane on the right displays a thumbnail preview and information about the asset, if available.

-   With an asset selected in Asset Browser, the right-click context menu has options to open **Scene Settings** where you can set Asset Processor options for the asset, as well as open the asset in an associated application such as a modeling program, or open the file location in the system file browser.
+   With an asset selected in Asset Browser, the right-click context menu has options to open **Scene Settings** where you can set **Asset Processor** options for the asset, as well as open the asset in an associated application such as a modeling program, or open the file location in the system file browser.

 * **D:** In the center of the default O3DE Editor layout is **Perspective**.
 This 3D viewport is a real-time view of your level.
 In Perspective, you create and place entities, and view and play your project.

-   Right-click **Perspective** in the title bar of the pane to open the perspective menu.
+   Right-click in the title bar of Perspective to open the perspective menu.
 From the perspective menu, you can toggle visibility for various helpers such as the construction plane, icons, bounds, and guides.
-You can also select an aspect ratio, view through various cameras placed in the level, create new cameras from the current view, and split the Perspective pane into multiple views.
+You can also select an aspect ratio, view through various cameras placed in the level, create new cameras from the current view, and split Perspective into multiple views.

-   On the right of the title bar in Perspective are several icons to select cameras, set camera movement speed, set information display, enable view icons, set aspect ratio, and set grid snapping options.
+   On the right side of the Perspective title bar, are several icons to select cameras, set camera movement speed, set information display, enable view icons, set aspect ratio, and set grid snapping options.

-   Right-click in **Perspective** to open the context menu to create entities and prefabs.
+   Right-click in the viewport of Perspective to open the context menu to create entities and prefabs.
 Much of the context menu functionality in Perspective is shared with the context menu functionality of Entity Outliner.

    In the upper left and upper right corners of Perspective are icon trays for manipulating entities.
 On the left, you can use the icons to select a transform operation.
 From top to bottom the icons represent translate, rotate, and scale operations.
 On the right, you can use the icons to select a space for the transform operation.
 From top to bottom the icons represent world, parent, and local spaces.